awesomeahi95/se-challenge-payroll/README.md

 <br>

 - What design decisions did I make when designing your models/entities?
-    * I expanded the original time report CSV table structure with a ```report_id``` that I extracted from the CSV name as well as a incremented index.
+    * I expanded the original time report CSV table structure with a ```report_id``` that I extracted from the CSV name as well as a incremented index
     * I used SQLite as it requires no installation or configuration, to keep the app lite
     * I stuck with the unviersal company practice of keeping the ```employee_id``` as a String as opposed to an Integer which might traditionally be used for a number numerical index